Sharing Space with an Alien

 How to turn that into actual checks in the mail is the only sticking point.
 A small matter, I suppose.
 And my hands are perfectly fine for typing!
 Especially when I am bitching about work!
 I can type like a regular demon when I have a beef to air!
 A veritable whirlwind of clicking and tapping!
 You should have seen me writing to the mailman when he delivered my TheWeek magazine to somebody else!
 He didn’t see it because Tori said it was inappropriate, but he surely must have felt it.
 The next week’s copy showed up on time, and in the right mailbox!
 And my hands didn’t hurt a bit, even after typing some of the most vicious and sternly worded sentences I’ve ever written!

 I think I should have sent it as a preemptive measure against his misrouting my magazine again, but Tori said that “kicking someone in the groin so hard that his testicles appear as a goiter in his neck” crosses the line.
 Some line.
-But isn’t that sort of my point?
+(But it's just scribbles on paper.
+The power of the pen.
+I wouldn't actually kick him.
+He could hurt me!)
+And isn’t that sort of my point?
 He crossed the line!
 Anyway, if I can just get my bitching and ranting designated as work, so that I can receive a check in the mail, I will have a desk job, and the mailman will, by God, watch his step!

 But in the meantime, what is happening is that I am taking on an intern.
 I’ve never shared my shop space for any extended period of time with anything bigger than a kitten, and that lasted about a week!
 (ShopCat had to go!
 And boy was I glad I’d rerouted her when I heard that she had kittens of her own about four weeks later!
 Kittens having kittens!
 What is this world coming to?
 She was the smallest adult cat ever created!)
 But back to the bullet point here, I am going to have a young man from France working in my shop for 672 hours.
 That is a lot longer than I like to work.
 Even eight hours is getting kind of difficult, but maybe I’ll get something done.
 Or he will.